Thursday, July 12, 2007

 Next up we went to see the Crazy Horse Monument - no offense intended, but it wasn't worth the $25 to see a no way near complete mountain carving expecially since it was only $8 to see a complete Mount Rushmore.
 They've been working on it since 1948 and estimate it will be another 75 years before it is complete.
 I'm not holding my breath.
 We turned around at the gate, snapped a couple of pictures out the back window and said, "Maybe we'll come back when it's finished."
 Yeah, right.

 To cap the day we took the Needles Highway back through Custer SP and saw some amazing rock formations and went through some very small tunnels.
 We left Custer SP on the 25th to head to Yellowstone.
-The pictures below are from our adventures in and around the Black Hills of SD.
+The pictures below are from our adventures in and around the Black Hills of SD.pronghorn antelope

 Mount Rushmore, of course.